 By referring to the case-law of the Court of Justice, you argue that [the] legal advice on the competence of the EU in a particular area is something in which there is a particular public interest and hence should be provided pursuant to access to documents request.
 You also point out that the legal advice relates to the legality of some of the actions being undertaken [under the EU-Turkey statement].
-In this respect you note that according to the case-law the risk that the disclosure of legal advice relating to a decision-making process could give rise to doubts concerning the lawfulness of the adopted acts is not sufficient to constitute a threat to the protection of legal advice.
+In this respect you note that according to the case-law the risk that the disclosure of legal advice relating to a decision-making process could give rise to doubts concerning the lawfulness of the adopted acts is not sufficient to constitute a threat to the protection of legal advice20.

-Documents (1a) and (2) - (3) do not contain information that could be considered as legal advice on competence of the EU in the field to which the statements mentioned above relate.
+Documents (1) - (4), (6) - (8), as well as the relevant undisclosed parts of document (5), do not contain information that could be considered as legal advice on competence of the EU in the field to which the statements mentioned above relate.
 As already underlined, these statements may not be considered as an international agreement within the meaning of Article 218 of the TFEU.

-In this context, I would like therefore to confirm the applicability of the justification and reasoning provided by the Legal Service in its initial reply of 16 June 2016.
+In this context, I would like therefore to confirm the applicability of the justification and reasoning provided by the Legal Service in its initial reply of 3 June 2016.